corvax/slogtfmt/README.md

 # slogtfmt

-`slogtfmt` is a handler for slog that allows you to customize timestamp format for log timestamp as well as for a time attribute.
-This package also has a helper function to add a tag to the log entry.
+`slogtfmt` is a handler for slog that allows you to customize timestamp formats for both log timestamps and time attributes.
+This package also provides a helper function to add tags to log entries.

 ## Features